Pushing safety technology forward.

 ADULT AND CHILD PASSENGER AWARDS.
 PEDESTRIAN AWARDS, TOO.

-The Subaru XV hasn’t just been awarded the maximum five-star safety rating in the latest round of Euro NCAP safety performance tests; it’s it also achieved the highest score for Child Protection awarded by Euro NCAP.
+The Subaru XV hasn’t just been awarded the maximum five-star safety rating in the latest round of Euro NCAP safety performance tests; it’s also achieved the highest score for Child Protection awarded by Euro NCAP.
 The XV also achieved the highest combined score for Safety Assist and Adult, Child and Pedestrian Protection in its class*.
 Featuring Subaru's proven Symmetrical All-Wheel Drive system, the XV also introduces an advanced impact energy relay structure, so both the driver and passengers are well-protected throughout the car.
 The USA’s Insurance Institute of Highway Safety (IIHS) has awarded the all-new Subaru WRX STI, ‘Top Safety Pick’ – its highest possible vehicle safety ranking.